Funny: The Nostalgia Critic 2013 Episodes

 - The one thing the Critic finds awesome, and the only moment he wants Bay to be more over-the-top, is Roosevelt struggling to get up from his wheelchair, despite how cliche it is.
 He imagines his wheelchair transforming like a Transformer, fire consuming the cabinet and his theme song playing him off.

-Critic: It's the one time I'm watching Michael Bay to go more over the top.
-I'm not gonna lie.
+Critic: It's the one time I'm wanting Michael Bay to go more over the top, I'm not gonna lie.

 - "I'M FUCKIN' DELANO ROOSEVELT, BIOOOTCH!!!"